How to Transition to Veganism: Vegan Beginners Need 5 Steps

 As another example, if my husband (who eats eggs and dairy) tries something that doesn’t include 100% vegan foods, and doesn’t want to finish it, I’ll sometimes eat it in all honesty!

 Action Steps: Making a slow transition to a vegan lifestyle could help you stay vegan.
-Try making one meal, animal food swap, or day of the week vegan to start and build on from there until you get the hange of vegan meals!
+Try making one meal, animal food swap, or day of the week ‘vegan,’ to start.

 What’s possible and practical for each vegan will look different, and that’s ok.